Ginowine/message-board/README.md

 # Decentralized Message Board Smart Contract

-This project implements a simple message board smart contract on the Ethereum blockchain, though it can be easily deployed to the ShimmerEVM.
-Users can post messages to the board, and anyone can view all posted messages.
+This project deploys a straightforward smart contract for a message board on the Ethereum blockchain.
+Users can post messages on the board, and view all the posted messages.

 # Contract Functionality